Russian authorities have formally charged 13 Greenpeace

 activists and one freelance videographer with piracy after they were seized during a protest against Arctic drilling.

 Those charged Wednesday are from Russia, Finland, Brazil, Britain, the Netherlands, Ukraine, Poland, Argentina and Sweden.
 Piracy charges can carry up to 15 years in jail in Russia.

 Greenpeace calls the move "an outrage."
-Greenpeace International Executive Director Kumi Naidoo said the charges are meant to intimidate and silence the activists, but he vowed Greenpeace "will not be cowed."
+Greenpeace International Executive Director Kumi Naidoo said the charges were meant to intimidate and silence the activists, but he vowed Greenpeace "will not be cowed."

-Russian President Vladimir Putin last week said it is "obvious" the Greenpeace activists are not pirates, but defended the seizure of their ship, saying the activists had tried to capture the Russian oil platform.
+Russian President Vladimir Putin last week said it was "obvious" the Greenpeace activists were not pirates, but defended the seizure of their ship, saying the activists had tried to capture the Russian oil platform.

 The activists were detained in the Pechora Sea near Russia’s only offshore oil production platform in the Arctic.

 Russian Border Police seized the activists and towed their boat, the Arctic Sunrise, to Murmansk.

 More than 40 international environmental groups have signed a petition asking President Putin to release the boat and its crew.